Ahrefs vs Moz vs Semrush (2026) — Which is Best for SEO and AI Visibility Tracking?

 A lot of SaaS (Software as a Service) products like Ahrefs, Moz and Semrush can be integrated with other tools via the installation of apps.

-On this front, Semrush has an app store that you can purchase additional functionality or integrations from.
-At time of writing this contains around 40 third-party apps, which have a focus on providing enhanced analytics and data.
-They typically range in cost from $10 to $169 per month.
+To this end, Semrush has an app store that you can purchase additional functionality or integrations from.
+At the time of writing (January 2026), this contains 60+ third-party apps, which mainly have a focus on providing enhanced analytics and data.
+They typically range in cost from $19 to $349 per month.

 Additionally, Semrush offers its own range of add-ons: tools that offer additional market research, content marketing, analytics and local SEO features.

-There’s nothing comparable on offer from Ahrefs and Moz however, which require you to make use of their API (more on which in a moment) if you want to create connections with other services.
+There’s nothing really comparable on offer from Ahrefs and Moz; both platforms require you to make use of their API if you want to create connections to other services (I’ll cover API access in just a moment).

 Best choice for add-ons and integrations: Semrush

-An API, or Application Programming Interface, is a piece of software which acts as a bridge that lets different apps communicate with each other.
+An Application Programming Interface, or API, is a piece of software that acts as a bridge between different pieces of software.

-Ahrefs, Semrush and Moz all permit access to their APIs, letting you import SEO data into custom dashboards and reports, or incorporate it into your own applications.
+Ahrefs, Semrush and Moz all provide access to their APIs, letting you import SEO data into custom dashboards and reports, or incorporate it into your own applications.

 However, this access comes at a price.

-If you need API access, finding the option that’s right for you will depend on your budget, what data you need, and how each of the three platforms define a ‘unit’ or ‘row’ — so in essence you will need to do quite a bit of research here!
+If you need API access, finding the option that’s right for you will depend on your budget, what data you need, and how each of the three platforms define a “data unit” or “row” — so in essence you will need to do quite a bit of research here!

 With Ahrefs though, you won’t be able to access its API at all unless you have a significant budget to play with.
 The same goes, albeit to a lesser degree, for Semrush.

-So I’d say that overall, it’s a win for Moz here, because it lets you work with its API at a very low price point.
+So I’d say that overall, it’s a win for Moz here, because it lets you work with its API at a very low price point — and this pricing is transparent, too.

 Cheapest API access: Moz